 WinSAT-1: 3U LEO Earth Observation Cube Satellite

-Begun in September 2018 and culminating in July 2020, the Canadian Satellite Design Challenge is a Canada-wide competition for teams of university students (undergraduate and graduate) to design and build a small satellite.
+In September 2018, I founded a university team to compete in the the Canadian Satellite Design Challenge (CSDC).
+The CSDC is a Canada-wide competition for teams of university students (undergraduate and graduate) to design and build a small satellite.
 These satellites will undergo full development and space environmental qualification testing, with the goal of launching the winning satellite into orbit in order to conduct scientific research and/or execute its payload missions.
 Utilizing this competition as a fundamental first initiative of the organization, WinSAT seeks to bring national recognition of the University of Windsor’s capabilities in engineering, particularly in space and aeronautics.

 The CSDC is an innovative and academically-challenging initiative which will advance space education in Canada, inspire students to pursue science and engineering educations and careers, and prepare tomorrow’s leaders with the interdisciplinary teamwork skills which are necessary for success.